public class KeyFilter extends Object

 {"M":"Q",{"Alice","Bob"}}

-You can construct a KeyFilter
+You can construct a KeyFilter from its string representation

-method.
+with the KeyParser.parseKeyFilter() method.
 For example, the following

-code generates an equivalent KeyFilter
+code generates an equivalent KeyFilter:

 KeyParser parser = new KeyParser("{\"M\":\"Q\",{\"Alice\",\"Bob\"}};